martinpovolny/martinpovolny.github.io/ml/cart_project_log/part3.md

 ### Next steps

  - Interpret results from latest experiments,
- - analyze missclassified examples (so far I postponed this because I found that I have errors in the training data, so I first fixed that),
+ - analyze missclassified examples (so far I postponed this because I found that I have errors in the training data, so I first fixed that).
- - deploy as a service.
+ - Deploy as a service.
- - add Talos to the Colab notebooks to play with more interesting hyperparameter search techniques.
+ - Ddd Talos to the Colab notebooks to play with more interesting hyperparameter search techniques.